-It is believed that attacks were being conducted by taking advantage of the zero days as early as the start of January.
+It is believed that attacks were being conducted by taking advantage of the zero-days as early as the start of January.

 On the 2nd March, Microsoft pushed out some patches to tackle the bugs and patch the holes in their software to help stem the attacks.
-The critical vulnerabilities impact on-premise Exchange Server 2013, 2016, and 2019.
+The critical vulnerability impact on-premise Exchange Server 2013, 2016, and 2019.
 However, Exchange Online is not affected.

 This is a serious threat to companies running their own versions of Exchange Server, as lots of companies don’t patch frequently and don’t keep up with the news, but for this instance, this is one you should be paying attention to, and deploying updates as soon as possible.